Female Fertility

 Blocked Fallopian Tubes

-Several potential causes contribute to blocked tubes, including:
+Several causes contribute to blocked tubes, including:

 Pelvic Inflammatory Disease (PID):